Babbington: Toponymy and early history

-Coal Mining
+Coal mining

 In the early nineteenth century Thomas North Sr. was working small coal pits on Babbington Moor.
-In 1826 he borrowed £800 from chemist, Thomas Nunn and from 1832 his son, Thomas North Jr. stayed at Babbington Cottage and managed the coal mining business on the moor.
+In 1826 he borrowed £800 from chemist, Thomas Nunn.
+The collieries at Babbington were in the possession of Gervas Bourne, when Thomas North Sr. died in 1830.
+Bourne could only pay off partly his debt to North's estate, by disposing of these collieries.
+In 1830, one of North's largest creditors, Thomas Wakefield, entered into a partnership with Thomas North Jr. to purchase and exploit these collieries.
+From 1832, Thomas North Jr. stayed at Babbington Cottage and managed the coal mining business on the moor.
 The mines were run by subcontractors known as 'butties', who hired labour and provided operational funds.
 Mining methods and equipment were rudimentary, and the working conditions were tough.
 In February 1834 the Babbington Moor colliery was described in an auction advert, as being in full production of a top quality canal-borne coal and well profitable, together with a desirable mansion, several labourers' cottages and a farm house with fields of meadow and pasture, comprising 83.01 acres.